 The S8 is an adaptable piece of kit, much like the brand’s home speakers range.
 It will fit seamlessly into any home setup.

-Audioengine was extremely careful in designing the S8 subwoofer to make sure it works well when listening to music and watching movies, as well as when playing video games.
+Audioengine was extremely careful in designing the S8 subwoofer.
+This makes sure it works well when listening to music and watching movies, as well as playing video games.

-Although the S8 powered subwoofer doesn’t come with wireless capability by default, it can be purchased as an extra.
+The S8 powered subwoofer doesn’t come with wireless capability by default, so you can buy as an extra.
 Although this might seem negative, subs don’t require wireless connectivity in most cases.

 Subs are often placed on the ground and out of view.
 A wired sub is not necessary if you have Bluetooth speakers.